 - User or Device Specific Permissions

-- Applications – applications installed on server that are accessible to clients (accounting software, e-commerce software, etc.)
+- Applications – applications installed on server can be accessible to clients (accounting software, e-commerce software, etc.)

 What is a NAS?

-To decide whether a NAS or server will best suit your small business, break down the benefits of each in the following categories:
+To decide whether a server or NAS will best suit your business, break down the benefits of each in the following categories:

 Functionality and Ease of Use

 Servers allow you to install third-party software, meaning you have more choice in applications if desired.
-With a NAS, you are limited to applications you can download on the NAS operating system.
-Servers are more capable and offer more advanced controls over your network services and applications, but also require more management.
-The NAS offers less advanced functionality, but will not require as much maintenance or configuration.
-Overall, a NAS is lower in terms of the power it can offer, whereas a server can offer you more capabilities but with the necessary expert management and maintenance. totality services clients need not worry about the configuration and maintenance aspect, as that’s included with all IT support contracts.
+With a NAS, you are limited to applications you can download solely from the NAS operating system.
+Servers are more capable and offer more advanced controls over your network services and applications, but also require more expert knowledge.
+A NAS offers less advanced functionality but will not require as much maintenance or configuration.
+Overall, a NAS is lower in terms of the power it can offer, whereas a server can offer you more capabilities but with the necessary expert management and maintenance. totality services clients won’t have to worry about the configuration and maintenance aspect, as support engineers are included with all IT support contracts.

 Both servers and NAS provide a great way to share files across devices on the network with the use of shared folders.
-Both a server and NAS allow for control over user permissions.
+Both a server and NAS can allow for control over user permissions.
 User groups can be created that make files only accessible to those who should have access.
 However, the simplified interface of a NAS can sometimes exclude control over user access which can cause data breaches and other security issues.
 At closer inspection a server will typically offer more configuration options in terms of access control and security than a NAS will.

 With the difference in functionality, comes a difference in cost.
 A server contains more powerful hardware and offers more functionality.
-The tradeoff is that it will cost more than a NAS.
-A server will almost always cost more than a NAS.
-Server operating systems also drive up the price because they often require purchasing licenses for the server, and in some cases, licenses (or CALs) for each user or device connecting to the server.
+Ultimately, a server will then almost always cost more than a NAS.
+Purchasing licenses are required for server operating systems, causing an increase in costs.
+In some cases, your business will need licenses (or CALs) for each user or device connecting to the server.
 Frequent visits from server engineers or specialists to manage your server will prove more costly too.
 On the other hand, most NAS software comes with the NAS device and does not require user licensing.
 In the long run, NAS seems more cost effective if your business does not require extensive capabilities only found with a server.

-If your small business is struggling to decide between a NAS and a server installation or is seeking help with installation and setup, please contact us.
+If your small business is struggling to decide between a NAS and a server, or is seeking help with installation and setup, please contact us for advice.